Insights, Tips, and Tales

 A steady food supply also attracts silverfish.
 Silverfish feed on paper, glue, fabric fibers, and dead insects.
 Old books, cardboard boxes, and stored items give silverfish both food and shelter.
 Once inside, silverfish molt many times and can live for years.

 At Waynes Pest Control, we provide professional pest control services, including silverfish control.
-Our team can help identify entry points and apply treatments that target the root cause.
+Our team, led by board certified entomologists with decades of training, can help identify entry points and apply treatments that target the root cause.

 What Does It Mean When You Find Silverfish in Your House?